4GeeksAcademy/html-tutorial-exercises-course/README.md

 $ learnpack start
 ```

-Note: The exercises have automatic grading but its very rigid and strict, my recommendation is to not take the tests too serious and use them only as a suggestion or you may get frustrated.
+Note: The exercises have automatic grading but it's very rigid and strict, my recommendation is to not take the tests too serious and use them only as a suggestion or you may get frustrated.

 ## How are the exercises organized?